-High-quality information is gleaned from text data annotation.
+Glean high-quality information from text data annotation.
 Learn how it’s used for machine learning to help improve the customer experience.

-There’s no shortage of sources to be annotated for the purpose of teaching and training machine learning models.
+There’s no shortage of sources to annotate for the purpose of teaching and training machine learning models.

 E-commerce websites, customer surveys, emails, online reviews, social media accounts, chatbots, blog posts: these are all examples of content that we annotate to help these models acquire the ability to read, comprehend, and analyze text information.

-In this article, we are going to discuss exactly what we mean by text annotation, different types of tasks that fall under this term, and how the text is annotated by humans for the purposes of machine learning.
+In this article, we discuss exactly what we mean by text annotation and different types of tasks that fall under this term.
+We also look at how the text is annotated by humans for the purposes of machine learning.

 What is text data annotation?

-It’s a process where text data is tagged to help further developments in natural language processing (NLP).
+We tag and label text data to help further developments in natural language processing (NLP).

 The goal of natural language processing (NLP) is to create programs that can both recognize comprehensible human speech and communicate it back to produce easy, natural interaction with artificial intelligence (AI).